rahul051296/ticket-bot/data/data.md

 - I don't think you're fake
 - I suppose you're real
 - glad you're real
-- are you a real person
+- are you a real person?
-- are you a real human
+- are you a real human?
 - you are a real person
 - you are not real